List of lawsuits involving Tesla, Inc.: Whistleblower allegations and retaliation

 In June 2018, former Tesla high-level safety official Carlos Ramirez sued the company for failing to treat injured workers and misclassifying worker injuries to avoid reporting them to authorities.
 Ramirez alleged that he was fired by Tesla in retaliation for raising concerns about these practices.
 In October 2018, the case was ordered to arbitration, and the case was closed in August 2021.

 In August 2018, former Tesla employee Karl Hansen filed a whistleblower complaint with the SEC alleging that Tesla failed to disclose an alleged drug trafficking ring at the Nevada Gigafactory "involving the sale of significant quantities of cocaine and possibly crystal methamphetamine" for a Mexican drug cartel.
 Hansen also accused Tesla of spying on employees and hiding the theft of $37 million worth of copper and other raw materials.
 Hansen alleged that he was retaliated against and wrongfully terminated by Tesla for raising these issues internally.
 In 2019, Hansen filed a lawsuit related to these allegations; in 2020, the judged ordered the case to arbitration.
 In June 2022, the arbitrator filed an unopposed motion with the court stating Hansen "has failed to establish the claims...Accordingly his claims are denied, and he shall take nothing".

+In 2019, Lynn Thompson sued Tesla for terminating his security contract after he reported the theft of US$37 million worth of copper and other raw materials to local authorities.
+In 2020, the case was stayed pending arbitration.
+In February 2024, the case was dismissed with prejudice.